Code4SA/maps-api/README.md

 We currently have no rate limits.
 If, however, you're klapping our servers and we feel that you're not playing nicely, we reserve the right to either rate limit you or just lock you out.

 We are considering commercial offerings with higher or unlimited rates.
 At the moment, everything is free for as much as you can eat, so enjoy it while we still feel benevolent.

+# Deployment

+This app runs on Dokku on a Code4SA server.
+This environment is compatible with Heroku and can also be run there.
+We've found that the memory limit for free Heroku apps isn't sufficient for this app, hence Dokku.

+To deploy:

+    git remote add dokku dokku@dokku.code4sa.org
+		git push dokku